 0 1 2 3 4 5 6 7 8 9 _ ^ $ ~ ! # % & - { } ) ( @ ‘ ` .

-The character sequence “./” is not permitted in any reference to a file, effectively restricting the naming of files to those in the same directory as the referring file or a subdirectory of that directory.
-Absolute paths, those beginning with a root name or root directory, are not permitted in any reference to a file.
+The character sequence “./” is not permitted in any reference to an IBIS file or to any other file format, effectively restricting the naming of files to those in the same directory as the referring file or a subdirectory of that directory.
+Absolute paths, those beginning with a root name or root directory, are not permitted in a reference to any file.

+DO EXTERNAL FILES (.ISS, .SP, .TS, .V, ETC. HAVE THE STEM LENGTH RESTRICTION, OR ARE THEY EXCLUDED? –PROBABLY NO STATEMENT IS NEEDED, AND THIS IS NOT CHECKED AND MAY BE EXPLICITLY EXCLUDED FOR SOME FILE TYPES

-On page 9 replace:
+On page 9

+Replace:

-A line of the file may have at most 120 characters, followed by a line termination sequence.
+4 A line of the file may have at most 120 characters, followed by a line termination sequence.
 The line termination sequence must be one of the following two sequences: a linefeed character or a carriage return followed by linefeed character.

-with:
+With:

-A line of the file may have at most 1024 characters, followed by a line termination sequence.
+Except for .ami files, a line of the file may have at most 1024 characters, followed by a line termination sequence.
 The line termination sequence must be one of the following two sequences: a linefeed character or a carriage return followed by linefeed character.

+DOES THIS RULE APPLY TO .AMI FILES?
+Yes

-On page 10, replace:
+On page 10,

+Replace:

 The use of tab characters is legal, but they should be avoided as much as possible.
 This is to eliminate possible complications that might arise in situations when tab characters are automatically converted to multiple spaces by text editing, file transferring and similar software.
-In cases like that, lines might become longer than 1024 characters, which is illegal in .ibs files.
+In cases like that, lines might become longer than 120 characters, which is illegal in .ibs files.

-with:
+With:

-The use of tab characters is legal, but they should be avoided as much as possible.
+The use of tab characters is legal, but should be avoided as much as possible.
 This is to eliminate possible complications that might arise in situations when tab characters are automatically converted to multiple spaces by text editing, file transferring and similar software.
-In cases like that, lines might become longer than 1024 characters, which is illegal in IBIS file types.
+In cases like that, lines might become longer than 1024 characters, which is illegal in IBIS file types (except for .ami files).

-On page 10, replace:
+On page 10,

+Replace:

 14. Only ASCII characters, as defined in ANSI Standard X3.4-1986, may be used in IBIS file types.
 This includes files with file extensions .ibs, .pkg, .ebd, .ami and any other files used for passing parameter values.

-with:
+With:

-14. Only ASCII characters, as defined in ANSI Standard X3.4-1986, may be used in IBIS file types (including .ibs, .pkg, .ebd, .ami, .ims, and parameter value files) and in other un-compiled files referenced by IBIS.
+14. Only ASCII characters, as defined in ANSI Standard X3.4-1986, may be used in IBIS file types and in other plain text files referenced by IBIS.

 On page 11 renumber “3.1 KEYWORD HIERARCHY” to “3.3 KEYWORD HIERARCHY”.

+--------------------------------------------------------------------------------

-On page 18, replace:
+On page 18,

+Replace:

 Keyword: [File Name]